ByteAcademyCo/exp-analysis/Exploratory Analysis.md

 Species 150    0     0      3 setosa:50, versicolor:50, virginica:50
 ```

+Recall, bi-variate Analysis finds out the relationship between two variables.
 To perform bivariate analysis between 'Species' and 'Sepal.Length' in the iris dataset, we do the following:

 ``` R
 bivariate(iris,'Species','Sepal.Length')